erwanclx/CockpitMinecraftServerDashboard/README.md

-⚡ Development in progress ⚡
+⚡ Development in progress (see dev branch) ⚡
 👉 I use Docker for API, but you can run it locally

 # Cockpit Minecraft Server Dashboard